ibrahimbayburtlu/RabbitMQ-Tutorial/Readme.md

 First of all, I set up a Queue named “image_scaling_queue”.
 Then, I create an image scaling Exchange.
 For this example, I use a Direct Exchange, which is one of four Exchange types.
 I set up a Binding from the image scaling Exchange to the image scaling Queue with the routing key named "image_scaling".

 I then publish a message to the images scaling exchange with the routing key "image_scaling".
 I now have one message ready in the queue.

+## AMQP Concepts – Deep Dive

+### Introduction

+RabbitMQ implements an extension of the open standard AMQP 0.9.1 specification and serves as the foundation for a set of standards that control the entire message passing process.

+The version 0.9.1 was published in November 2008 and is the version that will be covered in this Training Tool.
+AMQP is a binary protocol, suitable for large amounts of data.
+It is optimized for machine efficiency and speed instead of human readability.

+Other valuable characteristic of the AMQP protocol are that it’s a multiple implementation standard, meaning that you can run AMQP with various brokers and other applications.

+#### AMQP Overview

+AMQP defines both the network layer protocol and a high-level architecture for message brokers.
+It establishes a set of message capabilities that must be available for an AMQP compliant server implementation.
+This includes rules on how messages must be routed and stored within the broker to follow the AMQ Model.

+AMQP is an application layer protocol that focuses on process-to-process communication across IP networks.
+An encoding schema and a set of procedures allow for two different servers to communicate regardless of the technology used.

+Overall, the goal of AMQP is to enable message passing through broker services over TCP/IP connections.
+AMQP is considered a compact protocol since it’s binary, meaning that everything sent over AMQP is binary data.

+### Connections and Channels

+In a conversation, parties greet each other, exchange verbal banter, and eventually continue on their way.
+A similar form of communication occurs over connections exposing lightweight channels in RabbitMQ.

+#### Connection

+A connection is a link between the Client and the Broker, performing underlying networking tasks.
+These tasks include initial authentication, IP resolution, and networking.
+RabbitMQ supports both IPv4 and IPv6 connections, and it is also possible to encrypt connections using TLS.

+A connection can multiplex into several "light-weight connections."
+This "lightweight connection" is called a Channel.
+Each Connection can maintain a set of underlying Channels.
+Services usually want to have multiple connections to the broker, but instead of having many heavy-weight connections, a service can reuse resources by creating and deleting Channels.

+#### Channel

+A Channel reuses a connection, forgoing the need to reauthorize and open a new TCP stream.
+Channels allow you to use resources more efficiently, and every AMQP protocol-related operation occurs over a Channel.

+A Connection is created by opening a physical TCP connection to the target server.
+The client resolves the hostname to one or more IP addresses before sending a handshake.
+The receiving server then authenticates the client.

+To send a message or manage queues, a Channel needs to be established.
+The channel packages the messages and handles protocol operations.
+Clients send messages through the channel's "basic_publish" method.

+Queue creation and maintenance are also sent through a channel.
+AMQP commands such as "queue.create" and "exchange.create" are all sent over a channel.
+Closing a connection closes all associated channels.

+A Channel can be opened right after successfully opening a connection.